What Employers Need to Know about Making Changes to Employee Contracts

 Employees are also entitled to a reasonable period of time in which to decide whether or not they want to accept the changes you’re proposing.
 This is regardless of whether the changes have immediate effect.
 It’s good practice to offer to discuss any concerns, which again might help encourage them to agree to the changes.

-However, in short, an employee can refuse to accept a change or variation in their contract’s terms and conditions.
+What if an employee refuses to sign a new contract?
+In short, an employee can refuse to accept a change or variation in their contract’s terms and conditions.

 The employee could also ask for a trial period, so they can work under their new terms and decide whether or not they are prepared to accept them.
-If an employee agrees to varying the terms during a trial period, it’s important to remember that this is not the same thing as permanently accepting the terms.
+If an employee agrees to vary the terms during a trial period, it’s important to remember that this is not the same thing as permanently accepting the terms.
 It is up to you as an employer to decide whether a trial period would be reasonable and/or whether it is something you can agree to.

-As an employer you have three main options:
+As an employer, you have three main options:

 Press on with the changes regardless.